thuehn/DALaTe_TU-Berlin/README.md

-Latex Teplate for Thesis of all kinds at TU-Berlin
+Latex template for all kind of theses at TU-Berlin
 --------------------------------------------------

 ### [history]